Part 1 of 3 by Don Bell | ⏱️ 9 minute read

 Also, the nine gifts of the Holy Spirit flow more easily when you're in conversation with the Giver of the gifts.
 While we must hear God's promptings to exercise any gift of the Spirit, exercising the revelation gifts — word of knowledge, word of wisdom, and discerning of spirits — requires us to hear God's voice clearly.

-But here's the real transformation: When you stop worrying about whether God is speaking to you and simply enjoy His presence, you'll often find He's been speaking all along in ways uniquely designed for you.
+But here's the real transformation: When you stop worrying about whether God is speaking to you and simply enjoy His presence, you will often find He's been speaking all along in ways uniquely designed for you.

 The journey of hearing the voice of God isn't about reaching some spiritual summit where His voice suddenly becomes unmistakably clear.
 It's about learning to walk with Him through the wilderness, valleys, and mountains while catching His whispers in the wind and His shouts in the storm.